MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/quickstart.md

 ## (1) Creating an ontology

-Your ontology is the like the 'dictionary' of your graph, containing the definitions of the entities you want to use and what properties and relationships they have.
+Your ontology contains the definitions of the entities you want to use and what properties and relationships they have.
 The ontology defines the entity types, and then later we'll import data to create actual entities.
 For example, in this step we'll define a 'City' entity that has a 'CityName' property, and later on we'll create actual city entites, e.g. Kniman, Cubero and so on.

 All of the steps you will complete in the graph creation process are laid out in the interface: